PennyLaneAI/pennylane/doc/code/qml_drawer.rst

-Note that the shown ``pennylane`` style can be replicated exactly by having the Quicksand Bold font installed and refreshing the Matplotlib font cache (by deleting the fontlist file in ``.matplotlib``).
+Note that the shown ``pennylane`` style can be replicated exactly by having the Quicksand Bold font installed and refreshing the Matplotlib font cache (by deleting the fontlist file in the Matplotlib cache directory) — to find the cache directory, run ``matplotlib.get_cachedir()``.
 If this font is not available, the drawer will fall back on a default font.

 Currently Available Styles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^